Oliveira-86/landing-page-styled-components/README.md

 # ULTRA APP

 #### I created this project to improve my skills in [Styled Components](https://styled-components.com/) a powerful tool to create CSS in Javascript files.
-This app is a responsive landing page with a nice designer.
+This app is a responsive landing page with a nice design.

 ## The App